whats-img

 Introduction:

 The lessons include sections on power system operations, including protection and management, to improve operational efficiency.
 The course is ideal for practitioners seeking to deepen their knowledge of electrical power systems or those intending to pursue a master’s degree in the field.
-This detailed certification course integrates key sections of power systems and emphasizes maintenance reliability training.
+This detailed course integrates key sections of power systems and emphasizes maintenance reliability training.

 Objectives: